Add Shift+Enter to OpenCode in Windows Terminal

 ---

 The [open source AI coding agent Open Code](https://opencode.ai/) is becoming my go-to editor for AI agents.
 What's not to love?
 I can add both OpenAI and GitHub Copilot as providers.
-Working in the terminal can be a bit different than working in a web browser, especially when inserting new lines.
-In Windows Terminal, I have to use Ctrl+Enter for a newline.
-Let's face it: it's just not muscle memory for me.
-So what can we do?
+Working in the terminal can be a bit different from working in a web browser, especially when inserting new lines.
+In Windows Terminal, I have to press Ctrl+Enter for a newline.
+Let's face it: it's just not in my muscle memory.
+So what can we do to make Shift+Enter a reality?

 "actions":